-It is possible to transfer from an Indian college/university to a US university without losing all of your previous academic credit or starting over.
-So, how do transfer admissions work, and what is the application process?
-In this post, we will summarize all you need to know about transfer admission in USA.
+It is possible to transfer from an Indian college/university to a US university without losing all of your previous academic credits or starting over?
+So, how does transfer admission work, and what is the application process?
+In this post, we will summarize how to transfer to a US university as an international student.

 Co-authored by Tanmoy Ray